 Whilst free zones have become increasingly popular over recent years, ensuring you retain 100% ownership of the business, with a catering company, this would restrict business to within that particular free zone so deciding which market works best for you becomes even more centre stage.

+Bear in mind also, that there are in fact, few options for launching a catering business from a free zone, as many industry-specific zones require a branch on the mainland.
 The Jebel Ali Free Zone Authority (JAFZA), for example, classifies catering under a service license and in order to obtain this, you need to have a parent company and open as a branch.
 Other free zones operate differently so you’re best researching each individual option.
 A particular popular free zone option of late is Jumeirah Lakes Towers (JLT), where catering doesn’t fall under a restricted business activity but you do need to go through a pre-approval process which takes seven to 10 working days.

 Costs